StormSplits/recipe-basket/README.md

-# recipe-basket
-Here is a draft of the README for your project:

----

 # Recipe Basket

 Recipe Basket is a web application designed to provide users with personalized food recipes.
 By asking a few questions, the app generates a list of five recipes using the Gemini API.
 It then fetches corresponding images for these recipes from the Pexels API, offering users a complete visual and textual guide to the recipes.